integrandio/lucidmq/README.md

 ## Why do you need LucidMQ?

 LucidMQ's main goal is to be the easiest message/event broker to run and maintain in production environments.
 This project achieves this by utilizing rock solid foundational libraries like Cap N' Proto and is built using Rust to take advantage of the memory safety promises.
 Secondly, this project aims to have world class documentation to spread knowledge about event streaming based systems.

-## How to Help?

-- Start running instances of LucidMQ and report bugs
-- Issues will be added and tagged for anyone looking to get their hands dirty
-- Assist with documentation
-- Write unit and integration tests

-Help realize the future of a low frustration ops experience of a message broker.

 ---